NguyoJer/-dsc-phase-2-project-v2-3/README.md

 ## Business Problem

-The role assumed here is of a Data Scientist working for a Neocivil Realtors.
+The role assumed here is of a Data Scientist working for Neocivil Realtors.
 The Agency is in the business of helping homeowners buy and/or sell houses.
 The Agency and the homeowners reside in King County in the US State of Washington.
 The Agency has provided me with a dataset of house sales in King County.
 The task here is to model the real estate housing prices and use the model to accurately predict the housing prices based on a number of features provided within the dataset.
-The expectation is that, once completed, the model can be used by real estate agency, operating in the King County, as a tool in selecting properties for investment.
+The expectation is that, once completed, the model can be used by them as a tool in selecting properties for investment in King County.

+### Analysis Questions

+This analysis will seek to answer three questions about the data:

-Question 1: Which features are most highly correlated with price?
+*Question 1: Which features are most highly correlated with price?
-Question 2: Which features have the strongest correlations with other predictor variables?
+*Question 2: Which features have the strongest correlations with other predictor variables?
-Question 3: What combinations of features is the best fit, in terms of predictive power, for a multiple regression model to predict house prices?
+*Question 3: What combinations of features is the best fit, in terms of predictive power, for a multiple regression model to predict house prices?

 ## Data Understanding